Honey Sample Preparation Application Note

 Program 3 (phase separation)

 Program 2 is followed automatically by program 3.
-In this program, the samples are centrifuged for a further 45 minutes at 1,000 min-1 at a temperature of -20 °C. Both the start-up and braking ramp are set to the highest value of 9.
+In this program, the samples are centrifuged for a further 45 minutes at 1,000 min-1 at a temperature of -20 °C. The start-up and braking ramp are set to the highest value of 9.

 Hettich products are designed to help you achieve optimal results for your application and are built to perform to the specifications outlined in the operators manual.
 For application-specific information and settings, please refer to your organization’s standard operating procedure.
 As always, our Hettich representatives are here to help determine which Hettich products and accessories best fit your laboratory requirements.